A site location plan is a map base that shows the location of the application site in relation to surrounding roads, buildings and other land.

 Site location plans should:

-- be taken from an up to date Ordnance Survey Base, or to an equivalent standard
+- reference the most recent Ordnance Survey Base, or to an equivalent standard

 - be to a suitable scale of 1:1000, 1:1250 or 1:2500 for larger sites